 Task Rabbit is a website where you get jobs offline.
-In fact, you can find offline micro-jobs in your neighborhood or location.
+You can find offline micro-jobs in your neighbourhood or location.

-These may include running errands to nearby stores to buy groceries, deliver packages, food deliveries, gardening, cleaning, and much more.
+These may include running errands to nearby stores to buy groceries, deliver packages, do food deliveries, do gardening, cleaning, and much more.

 Sign up to receive alerts for jobs in your area on your mobile phone and email.
 The amount of money you earn depends on the type of work.